Skip to content

 The doctor must be satisfied that you meet the definition above before signing the declaration.

-If the doctor needs more information he may speak to medical colleagues, or carers who know you and understand your condition.
+If the doctor needs more information they may speak to medical colleagues, or carers who know you and understand your condition.
 If they are still uncertain that you are severely mentally impaired, the doctor should not sign the declaration.

 A decision about the presence of severe mental impairment will, in all cases, depend on the doctor's clinical judgement.
 In the event that the doctor is unable to sign the certificate you may choose to approach another doctor.